melynx/taintinduce/README.md

 ## Usage
 @TODO

-taintinduce.py provides the inference interface and is the CLI tool to generate the rule.
+taintinduce.py provides the inference interface and is the CLI tool to generate the rule.\
 Checkout the --help option on how to use the CLI tool.

+python -m taintinduce.taintinduce c3 X86\

+taintinduce_worker.py is the compute process that SquirrelFlowDB uses.\

+python -m taintinduce.taintinduce_worker localhost 1234\

 ##### Issue with virtual env (Ubuntu 16.04, Python 2.7.12)
 When installing `capstone` and `keystone-engine` with `pip` in a virtual